MixedNUTS: Training-Free Accuracy-Robustness Balance via Nonlinearly Mixed Classifiers: Experiments

-We use extensive experiments to demonstrate the accuracy-robustness balance achieved by the MixedNUTS classifier especially focusing on the effectiveness of the nonlinear logit transformation.
-We validate our proposed method on the CIFAR-10~\cite{cifar10}, CIFAR-100~\cite{cifar10}, and ImageNet~\cite{ImageNet} datasets.
-For each dataset, we select the corresponding state-of-the-art model with the highest robust accuracy verified on RobustBench~\cite{Croce20c} as the robust base classifier $h (\cdot)$, and select a state-of-the-art standard (non-robust) model enhanced with extra training data as the accurate base classifier $g (\cdot)$.
-All mixed classifiers are evaluated with a custom strengthened adaptive AutoAttack algorithm specialized in attacking MixedNUTS and do not manifest gradient obfuscation issues, with the details explained in \cref{sec:adap_attack}.
+each dataset, we select the model with the highest robust accuracy verified on RobustBench~\citep{Croce20c} as the robust base classifier $\hrob (\cdot)$, and select a state-of-the-art standard (non-robust) model enhanced with extra training data as the accurate base classifier $\gstd (\cdot)$.
+Detailed model information is reported in \Cref{sec:mixing_details}.

+As an ensemble method, in addition to being training-free, MixedNUTS is also highly efficient during inference time.
+Compared with a state-of-the-art robust classifier, MixedNUTS's increase in inference FLOPs is as low as $24.79 \%$.
+A detailed comparison and discussion on inference efficiency can be found in \Cref{sec:efficiency}.

+All mixed classifiers are evaluated with strengthened adaptive AutoAttack algorithms specialized in attacking MixedNUTS and do not manifest gradient obfuscation issues, with the details explained in \cref{sec:adap_attack}.